cwarden45/Bastu_Cat_Genome/Basepaws_Notes/README.md

-Personal Thoughts (and General Comments on Cat Genetics)
+Personal Thoughts (and General Notes on Cat Genetics)
 -----------------

 As mentioned in the main section, I purchased two basepaws kits for Bastu: the typical ~0.5x sequencing (for $95) and ~15x sequencing (for $1000).
 I only have the raw data for the higher coverage sequencing (and no PDF reports to provide), but I will add those PDF file to the main section (as soon as possible).